-This is the web designated for many various purposes, primarily as homepage for all stuff I have commited.
+This site was spawned to serve many various purposes, primarily as homepage for all stuff I have commited.

 You might like to take a look at the links on the left.

 Codecrypt reaches beta — Tue Apr 23 08:47:47 CEST 2013